lukebfox/nixops-hetznercloud/README.md

 ## Installing NixOps with plugins

-There is no official method for this yet, however it is not difficult anymore with [nixops-plugged][5].
-Here is a [solid example][6] from my own configs.
+Simply use `nixopsUnstable` from nixpkgs to get a handle on a nixops bundled with all the plugins including this one.
+Here is an [example][5] from my own configs.

 ## Usage